kayoMichael/Linear-Regression-Analysis/README.md

 The output is almost negligible thus removing the outlier is not neccessary.

 ## Prediction Interval for sample Individuals
-We Create 3 Sample Individual to Test the prediction intervals with our model.
+We create 3 sample individual to test the prediction intervals with our model.
 ### income = £10 per week, sex = Male
 The predicted gambling expenditure is approximately £41.24, with a 95% prediction interval of £2.88 to £458.77.